Funekyo/Ujiki/README.md

 *"I relay to the east the sacred way of elders from the west:*
 *Fishing the moon, plowing the clouds, admiring the ancient tempest;*
 *The red dust of the everyday affairs can not reach here by flight*
 *To my grass hut in the depths of the mountain on this snowy night."*
-*~Eihei Zenji Dōgen*

 ---